Team-Tea-Time/laravel-forum/readme.md

 Once complete, you can define your categories and sub-categories in the forum_categories table.
 The schema is simple, so you should be able to do that on your own using Laravel seeds.

 Once your categories are set up, go to <app hostname>/forum and you should see a brand new forum.

-### Deploy the controller

-Run the forum install command to auto-deploy the forum controller to your app/controllers folder:
-`php artisan forum:install`

-### Integrate into your app

-You can publish the config and migration files right into your Laravel app:
-`php artisan config:publish Eorzea/forum`
-`php artisan migrate:publish Eorzea/forum`

-If all goes well, you should find the configuration files inside app/config/packages/Eorzea/forum and three new migrations in app/database/migrations.

-Now you can create the database schema using the default Laravel command `php artisan migrate` .

-Finally, run the command `php artisan forum:install` to auto-deploy the forum controller in your app/controllers folder.
-You can override any of the methods in this controller to alter the behaviour of the forum.

 ## Customisation